- 1 The main page of Courses subsection

 - An icon with an exclamation note marks a lesson as an obligatory one for the module completion.
 The module will not be considered to be completed unless the marked lessons are completed.

 An exclamation note is blue for the obligatory lessons, while the green exclamation note shows usual lessons.
 Therefore, you can create the modules with different levels of complexity and to assess the knowledge and the involvement of the students.

 - A green eye icon by the lesson name directs to the lesson page.
 Clicking this icon will show the lesson from the Student’s view.

 - Clicking the lesson name forwards to Courses – Lessons subsection and open the settings page of this lesson.
 Read more about this here.

-— in a particular time after the start of the course;
+– after a certain time after the start of the course;

-— in a particular time after the completion of the previous;
+– for a certain time after the start of the course;

-— for a particular time after the completion of the previous lesson;
+– for a certain time after passing the previous lesson;

-This is how the lesson settings look like if you click “Instantly”.
+This is how the access settings for the lesson look like if you click on ‘Immediately’.

 An example of applying the lesson accessibility settings